 Defects under consideration

-What is mandatory in a file?

-https://github.com/MPEGGroup/FileFormat/issues/2

-The ISO brands in the annex talk about reader requirements (what must be supported) and the MovieBox is marked as mandatory in the informative overview table, and described as mandatory in its section.
-Is there any doubt that a file that claims conformance to these brands must have a MovieBox, or should it be explicitly stated?
-The question comes up for e.g. HEIF files; do they conform to these brands or not?

 Segment index (sidx)

+https://github.com/MPEGGroup/FileFormat/issues/4

+Note: The GitHub issue #4 already contains suggested solutions and should be considered in the design of the solution.

 In the file containing the SegmentIndexBox, the anchor point for a SegmentIndexBox is the first byte after that box.

 subsegment_duration: when the reference is to SegmentIndexBox, this field carries the sum of the subsegment_duration fields in that box; when the reference is to a subsegment, this field carries the difference between the earliest presentation time of any access unit of the reference stream in the next subsegment (or the first subsegment of the next segment, if this is the last subsegment of the segment, or the end presentation time of the reference stream if this is the last subsegment of the stream) and the earliest presentation time of any access unit of the reference stream in the referenced subsegment